pyunity/pyunity/README.md

 ## Version 0.9.0 (in development)
 PyUnity is a pure Python 3D Game Engine that was inspired by the structure of the Unity
 Game Engine.
+It aims to be as close as possible to Unity itself.
 This does not mean that PyUnity are bindings for the UnityEngine.
 However, this project has been made to facilitate any programmer, beginner or advanced, novice